pbnj/katacoda-scenarios/kind/step4.md

 As you may have noticed, `kind create cluster`, by default, created a single-node cluster.

-What if we want a multi-node cluster, say 1 control-plane node and 3 worker nodes?
+What if we want an HA cluster, say 3 control-plane node and 3 worker nodes?

+What if we also want a custom CNI?

-Well, `kind` allows us to configure our clusters.
+Well, `kind` allows us to configure our clusters using its `v1alpha3` api group.

 Let's define our cluster: